gngrwzrd/UIImageLoader/readme.md

 UIImageLoader is a helper to load images from the web.
 It caches images on disk, and optionally in memory.

-It makes it super simple to write handler code for cached images, set a placeholder image when a network request is being made, and handle any errors on request completion.
+It makes it super simple to write handler code for cached images, set a placeholder image or show a loader when a network request is being made, and handle any errors on request completion.

 It supports server cache control to re-download images when expired.
 Cache control logic is implemented manually instead of using an NSURLCache for performance reasons.